Skip to Main Content

 Housing Market

-024 was a record year for residential unit delivery in recent history with over 1,700 new units.
+Over 1,700 new units were delivered in 2024 making it a record year from residential unit delivery in recent history.
 Following a slight dip in overall occupancy due to this substantial flood to the market, National Landing has experienced both positive leasing activity and net absorption - a testament to the area’s strong housing demand.

 Over 4500 new residential units have been delivered since Amazon’s announcement in 2018, including those at Altaire, The Whitmer, The Clark, The Sur, Sage, The Milton, The Grace and Reva, Hazel, Azure, The Zoe, and Valen.
 National Landing is proud to be home to nearly 1,200 existing committed affordable units and anticipates the delivery of additional deeply affordable units at Melwood, Crystal House, and others in the coming years.